 Pathway to Campus Enrollment

-If your student wants the entire Gator experience, they can move to Gainesville and they can participate in many of the student activities and programs by paying an optional user fee package.
+Initially, some students (and, to be honest, their parents) might be disappointed in not being offered an on-campus admission.
+But, if going to UF is your student’s first choice, then this may be a perfect alternative.
+If your student wants the expansive Gator experience, they can move to Gainesville and participate in many of the student activities and programs by paying for an optional user fee package.

 Click to learn more about PaCE.